andywer/proposal-double-colon-types/README.md

 - Does not yet work with `flow-bin`.
 The static flow type checker is written in OCAML and it would need to be patched as well.
 - Just a proof-of-concept right now.
 Don't be too mad if it does not work in edge-cases yet.

+## Feedback

+Having feedback?
+Feel free to open an issue or pull request 😉